MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/sharing-app-support.md

 -   A new right-click option for File Explorer.
 This provides users with a **Protect in-place** option, which invokes an easy-to-use dialog box of settings that are most commonly used to protect files stored on a disk.

--   A viewer to open files that have been protected by [!INCLUDE[aad_rightsmanagement_2](../includes/aad_rightsmanagement_2_md.md)].
+-   A viewer to open files that have been protected by the Azure Rights Management service.
 This viewer is automatically invoked when there is no other application installed that could open the protected file.

--   Backend configuration for Office 2010 that lets Word, Excel, PowerPoint, and Outlook from this suite work seamlessly with [!INCLUDE[aad_rightsmanagement_1](../includes/aad_rightsmanagement_1_md.md)].
+-   Backend configuration for Office 2010 that lets Word, Excel, PowerPoint, and Outlook from this suite work seamlessly with the Azure Rights Management service.

 Although the RMS sharing application for Windows can be downloaded and installed for a single computer by using the [Microsoft Rights Management page](http://go.microsoft.com/fwlink/?LinkId=303970), it also supports an enterprise deployment for silent installation and custom configuration.
 For more information, see the following resources: